Boundaries Are Self-Compassion: Why Saying No is Saying Yes to You

 Here is a video for more info on boundaries: https://youtu.be/XAap_uMPbGY?feature=shared

-🌿Why Is It So Hard to Set Boundaries?
+Why Is It So Hard to Set Boundaries?

-Childhood experiences: If you grew up in a home where your boundaries were dismissed, received a negative response, or were ignored, setting them as an adult might feel foreign or unsafe.
+Childhood experiences: If you grew up in a home where your boundaries were dismissed, received a negative response, or were ignored, then setting them as an adult might feel foreign or unsafe.

 Low self-worth: When we don’t feel worthy of respect, we’re less likely to ask for it.

-✨ How to Start Setting Boundaries (Without Burning Bridges)
+How to Start Setting Boundaries (Without Burning Bridges)

 1. Tune Into Your Feelings

-2. Start Small
+2. Start Small & Plan Ahead

-Practice with lower-stakes situations.
 Say “no” to extra commitments or carve out 10 minutes of daily quiet time.

 3. Use “I” Statements

-Communicate from your perspective to reduce defensiveness.
+Communicate from your perspective to reduce defensiveness from others.

 4. Be Clear and Consistent